 They come in different designs and forms; ensure you avoid them at all costs.
 Does PayPal Money Adder really work?
 Nope.
 Here are a few variations we found:

 Like you can see, one of them is misspelled, and one says PayPal Money Generator.
 Once you enter an amount, you will be asked to complete a human verification survey which obviously is not legitimate.

-Trying to make money with these 'get rich quick' scams is like playing lotto.
+Trying to make money with these get-rich-quick scams is like playing the lotto.

-No one in their right mind will give away unlimited free money to random people (when there's no legit cause).
-With PP money adder, it's no exception.
+No one in their right mind will give away unlimited free money to random people (when there’s no legit cause).
+With PP money adder, it’s no exception.
 The only goal here is to grab your data (by showing you a money bait), so they can potentially sell it to companies and make money off you.
-Agencies often pay big bucks for acquiring name & email addresses of potential customers.
+Agencies often pay big bucks to acquire the names & email addresses of potential customers.

 They may ask for a one-time fee for the software which can cost you a lot of money.
-They can also encourage you to complete surveys they're affiliated with so they make money at your expense, every time.
-There's simply no way you are getting paid with this.
+They can also encourage you to complete surveys they’re affiliated with so they make money at your expense every time.
+There’s simply no way you are getting paid for this.
 The creator is the only person who benefits from this.

 Even if such a thing existed, there’s a good reason why you should still stay away from them.
 If they can ‘deposit’ money in your account out of nowhere, they could also potentially steal your personal account information or steal funds (through API) if you share your account password with them.

 Is PayPal Money Adder a Scam?